jakobmattsson/bucketful/README.md

 `bucketful --source my/path --bucket something.something.dark.com --key ABCD --secret XYZW`

 The `key` and the `secret` are the AWS *Access Key* and *Secret Token* respectively.
-The `bucket` name can be anything, but the whole idea is to access is as a website so it should probably be a domain you own.
+The `bucket` name can be anything, but the whole idea is to access it as a website so it should probably be a domain you own.

 Instead of having to type the arguments all the bloody time, you can put them in your `package.json` file, under the key `bucketful`, like this: